helium-software/Helium-Hypertext-Editor/tagsheet/README.md

 | **bullet**         | Bullet character, e.g. `bullet = ‣`, or `bullet = ""` (do not place a bullet character)
 | **bulletdistance** | Space between bullet character and text (first line).
 Even if a bullet character is present, the attributes _leftmargin_ and _leftmargin1_ refer to the text.
 The bullet character is placed _bulletdistance_ px left to the start of the text.

+### default

+Syntax: `default { attribute definitions }`

+Defines the style used for plain paragraphs.
+Additionally, the attributes defined here form a basis for all the paragraph styles, i.e if a paragraph style does not set an attribute, it is inherited from the default style.
+The set of available attributes is the same as for _linetype_.

 ### listindents

 Syntax: `listindents +<num> ?+<num> ...? ?...?`

 Defines the indentation margins for all types of lists.
-An arbitrary number of _+<num>_ arguments is allowed.
+An arbitrary number of _+\<num\>_ arguments is allowed.
 Each argument specifies the distance (in pixels), by which an entry of the related indent level is placed **further to the right** than one of the previous level.
 (The plus signs emphasize the values being relative ones.)
 If the text contains entries with an indent level that doesn't correspond to an argument, the last argument is implicitly repeated.
 (The optional three dots are intended to reflect this behavior to an uninformed reader.)

 Example: `listindents  +10 +10 +10 +4 ...` defines an indentation step of 10 px for the first three levels, and 4 px for the rest.
 This results in the following absolute indentation margins: